 The Drinking Loops That Keep Us Stuck

-Drinking habits don’t happen randomly—they’re driven by hidden loops.
-Five key categories of drinking cycles that keep us stuck.
+Drinking habits aren’t random.
+They’re driven by hidden loops.
+Here are five categories of drinking cycles that keep us stuck.

 Overlapping colored rings symbolizing repeating or interconnected cycles.